No place is too far to walk if you have the time.

 In my previous life, I was in computer science, way before computing was cool.
 I was a software developer for half my career and a college professor teaching computer science at Kean University in New Jersey the second half.

-My forthcoming book, Forests, Alligators, Battlefields: My Journey through the National Parks of the South, is my personal contribution to the 100th anniversary of the National Park Service in 2016.
+Forests, Alligators, Battlefields: My Journey through the National Parks of the South, is my personal contribution to the 100th anniversary of the National Park Service in 2016.
 Readers meet the historic figures, rangers, volunteers, park partners, and visitors- the people who bring each park alive.

 I put a historical and personal spin on my travels.
 In my attempt to become a Southerner one park at a time, I show that every national park has a human story as well as great scenery.